-• up to fifteen percent (15%) of the total grant award at the discretion of the Strategic Growth Council Executive Director.
-The Executive Director will report any award increases granted to the Council.
+- Up to five percent (5%) of the total grant award without further action by the Strategic Growth Council; or - Up to fifteen percent (15%) of the total grant award with formal action by and at the discretion of the Strategic Growth Council Executive Director.

-In no case shall the SALC contribution to the purchase price exceed seventyfive percent (75%) of the appraised easement value, except if the project met the requirements for reduced match at the time of award.
+In no case shall the SALC contribution to the purchase price exceed seventy-five percent (75%) of the appraised easement value, except if the project met the requirements for reduced match at the time of award.
 Funding for any such increases in award amounts will be allocated either from existing non-allocated funds or from future allocations.
 Projects that receive award augmentations from future allocations will not be required to participate in any additional competitive solicitation processes.
 Any additional increase in valuation above fifteen percent (15%) will need to be covered by a landowner bargain sale (donation) or by other match funders.